KardelRuveyda/uretken-yapayzeka-chatbot-gelistirme-temelleri/homeworks/marmara/Emir_Bince/kosovo_chatbot/README.md

 ## 🙌 Contributions

-Feel free to open issues or PRs.
-Contributions are welcome! 🇽🇰
+Issues and pull requests are welcome!
+Let’s build a better Kosovo chatbot together 🇽🇰